nextstrain/docs.nextstrain.org/src/install.rst

          curl -fsSL --proto '=https' https://nextstrain.org/cli/installer/linux | bash

-      You can launch a WSL terminal by clicking the Start menu, typing ``wsl``, and opening :guilabel:`wsl: Run command`.
+      You can launch a WSL terminal by searching for ``wsl`` in the Start menu and opening :guilabel:`wsl: Run command`.

       .. note::